J. Robert Oppenheimer: Security hearing

 On December 16, 2022, United States Secretary of Energy Jennifer Granholm vacated the 1954 revocation of Oppenheimer's security clearance.
-Her statement said, "In 1954, the Atomic Energy Commission revoked Dr. Oppenheimer’s security clearance through a flawed process that violated the Commission’s own regulations.
+Her statement said, "In 1954, the Atomic Energy Commission revoked Dr. Oppenheimer's security clearance through a flawed process that violated the Commission's own regulations.
 As time has passed, more evidence has come to light of the bias and unfairness of the process that Dr. Oppenheimer was subjected to while the evidence of his loyalty and love of country have only been further affirmed."
+Granholm's decision has drawn criticism.

-Final years and death
+Final years

-Starting in 1954, Oppenheimer lived for several months of the year on the island of Saint John in the U.S. Virgin Islands.
+Starting in 1954, Oppenheimer lived for several months of each year on the island of Saint John in the U.S. Virgin Islands.
 In 1957, he purchased a 2 acre tract of land on Gibney Beach, where he built a spartan home on the beach.
-He spent a considerable amount of time sailing with his daughter Toni and wife Kitty.
+He spent considerable time sailing with his daughter Toni and wife Kitty.

 Oppenheimer's first public appearance following the stripping of his security clearance was a lecture titled "Prospects in the Arts and Sciences" for the Columbia University Bicentennial radio show Man's Right to Knowledge, in which he outlined his philosophy and his thoughts on the role of science in the modern world.
 He had been selected for the final episode of the lecture series two years prior to the security hearing, though the university remained adamant that he stay on even after the controversy.

 In February 1955, the president of the University of Washington, Henry Schmitz, abruptly canceled an invitation to Oppenheimer to deliver a series of lectures there.
 Schmitz's decision caused an uproar among the students; 1,200 of them signed a petition protesting the decision, and Schmitz was burned in effigy.
 While they marched in protest, the state of Washington outlawed the Communist Party, and required all government employees to swear a loyalty oath.
 Edwin Albrecht Uehling, the chairman of the physics department and a colleague of Oppenheimer's from Berkeley, appealed to the university senate, and Schmitz's decision was overturned by a vote of 56 to 40.
-Oppenheimer stopped briefly in Seattle to change planes on a trip to Oregon, and was joined for coffee during his layover by several University of Washington faculty, but Oppenheimer never lectured there.
+Oppenheimer stopped briefly in Seattle to change planes on a trip to Oregon and was joined for coffee during his layover by several University of Washington faculty, but Oppenheimer never lectured there.
+Oppenheimer gave two lectures on the "Constitution of Matter" at Oregon State University during this trip.

-Oppenheimer was increasingly concerned about the potential danger that scientific inventions could pose to humanity.
-He joined with Albert Einstein, Bertrand Russell, Joseph Rotblat and other eminent scientists and academics to establish what would eventually, in 1960, become the World Academy of Art and Science.
+Oppenheimer was increasingly concerned about the danger that scientific inventions could pose to humanity.
+He joined with Albert Einstein, Bertrand Russell, Joseph Rotblat, and other eminent scientists and academics to establish what would eventually, in 1960, become the World Academy of Art and Science.
 Significantly, after his public humiliation, he did not sign the major open protests against nuclear weapons of the 1950s, including the Russell–Einstein Manifesto of 1955, nor, though invited, did he attend the first Pugwash Conferences on Science and World Affairs in 1957.